 This is Krissy’s story, told below, in her own words.
 This took tremendous courage for Krissy to write and share.
 I read this story and saw a young girl, trying to make sense of life after her parent’s divorce, and trying to find her own value, her own worth.
-What she found is that God already knew her value, and already loved her with an outrageous kind of love.
-When she first looked in the wrong places, got in too deep to see the way out, Christ Jesus was already there, waiting to rescue her.
-This is a hard tale, but ends wrapped up in His loving arms.
-Always He brings beauty out of ashes.
-Always He can redeem and restore and wash away the shame.
+She found all of that and more.
 Read on…

 Source: You Left Me, I Stayed.

 DISCLAIMER: This is MY story.
 I’ve been contemplating telling anyone this for the past 3 years.
 But I think it’s time to let people know that ANYTHING is possible.
 God delivers.
 Just come as you are.
 I have nothing against anyone in this story, I forgave them a long time ago.
 Now I’m finally forgiving myself.